Multiple Income Streams Don’t Create Security — Structure Does

 • chases trends

-• copies others’ setups
+• copies other people’s setups

 • ignores personal limits

-What works for one person may be destructive for another.
+Ultimately, what works for one person may be destructive for another.

-Managing Multiple Streams Without Burning Out
+Managing Multiple Income Streams Without Burning Out

 • tracking